 TAS for VMs supports SSH access into running apps to help troubleshoot apps hosted by a deployment.
-This article describes how to configure a TAS for VMs deployment to allow SSH access to app instances, and how to configure load balancing for those app SSH sessions.
+This topic describes how to configure a TAS for VMs deployment to allow SSH access to app instances, and how to configure load balancing for those app SSH sessions.

 To configure TAS for VMs SSH access for app instances: